 The house remained an apartment building until 1978 when it was abandoned.
 In 1985, a group of preservationists came together to save and restore the house and formed what is officially known today as the Margaret Mitchell House.
 To keep it from demolition, Mayor Andrew Young designated the house as a city landmark in 1989, and the restoration efforts continued.

 In 1994, the house was severely damaged by fire, and Daimler-Benz, the German industrial group, supported the purchase of the property and restoration of the landmark building.
 Fire struck the house again in 1996, just forty days before its scheduled completion, and the restoration process began anew.
-The house officially opened to the public on May 17, 1997 and has since become one of Atlanta’s most treasured landmarks, literary centers, special events venue, and tourist attraction.
+The house officially opened to the public on May 17, 1997, and has since become one of Atlanta’s most treasured landmarks, literary centers, special events venues, and tourist attractions.